BenjaminWFox/website-2020/content/draft/tech/the-difference-between-website-and-server.md

 Like the single page app a page can also still have large portions that need to be processed on the client.

+Unlike the traditional all, this server is *not* stateful.
+It knows nothing about a connection except what is provided in the incoming request.

+## Further Reading

+If you're just getting started with Next.js, check out my thoughts on [How to Think in Next.js]().

+If you're setting up a new Next.js project, [check on my tutorial on adding tests, linting, and absolute imports](https://benjaminwfox.com/blog/tech/nextjs-setup-config-testing-linting-absolute-imports) to a Next.js project.

+Good luck and happy programming!

+## Questions?
+Comments?

+Follow me on Twitter [@BenjaminWFox](https://twitter.com/BenjaminWFox) for more tech and leadership content, and reach out with any thoughts or questions!